Everyday Nourishing Foods

 • Reddit

-This is a quick, easy, and healthy one-pot pudina rice recipe with detailed step by step photos.
-In this post, I will show you how to make this simple dish healthy and different variations that can be made to this recipe.
+This is a quick and easy one-pot pudina rice recipe with detailed step by step photos.
+In this post, I will show you how to make this simple dish and different variations that can be made to this recipe.

 mint rice recipe